illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/doc/source/contents/tutorial1.rst

     # add synapses into the netgen
     add_synapses(net_gen, syn)

-    # print the network so you can double check (optional)
+    # print the network so you can double-check (optional)
     print(net_gen.network)

     # make a dynapse1config using the network